DFO-Ocean-Navigator/Ocean-Data-Map-Project/README.md

 2. Modify `datasetconfig.json` so that the `url` attribute points to the absolute path of the generated `.sqlite3` database.
 3. Restart web server.

-### Running the webserver
+### Running the webserver for development
-Assuming the above installation script succeeded, your PATH should be set to point towards `/opt/tools/miniconda3/bin`, and the `navigator` conda environment has been activated.
+Assuming the above installation script succeeded, your PATH should be set to point towards `${HOME}/miniconda/3/amd64/bin`, and the `navigator` conda environment has been activated.
 * Debug server (single-threaded):
-	* `python runserver.py`
+	* `python ./bin/runserver.py`
 * Multi-threaded (via gUnicorn):
+	* `./bin/runserver.sh`

+### Running the webserver for production
+Using the launch-web-service.sh script will automatically determine how many processors are available, determine the platform's IP address, what port above 5000 can be used, print out the IP and port information.
+The IP:PORT information can then be copied to a web browser to access the Ocean Navigator web service either locally or shared with others.
+This script will also copy all information bring written to stdout and place the information in the ${HOME}/launch-on-web-service.log file.
+* Multi-threaded (via gUnicorn):
-	* `./runserver.sh`
+        * `./bin/launch-web-service.sh`

 ### Coding Style (Javascript)
 Javascript is a dynamically-typed language so it's super important to have clear and concise code, that demonstrates it's exact purpose.